RDDNS/openvpn/README.md

 # openvpn
-there are files for private customers.
+There are files for private customers.